How to chicken-proof your yard

-Years ago almost everyone knew this noise from their own back yard.
+Years ago almost everyone knew this noise from their own backyard.

-Nowadays a lot of people have only heard it in stories or even in the petting zoo.
+Nowadays, a lot of people have only heard it in movies or maybe at the petting zoo.

 This time though, the clucking is the most relaxing noise you could imagine, turning this beautiful day into perfection.
-Your happy little flock of backyard chickens, happily clucking away in your beautiful yard, supplying you with fresh, tasty eggs every day.
+Your little flock of backyard chickens, happily clucking away in your beautiful yard, supplying you with fresh, tasty eggs every day.

-The more space you can offer them, the less damage they will cause – their scratching will then not just affect a small area, instead they will be able to forage for food and scratch out mossy areas in your lawn as well as getting rid of pests like slugs, snails and caterpillars in a wider area, therefore not destroying the lawn but actually keeping it healthy.
+The more space you can offer your hens, the less damage they will cause.
+Their scratching will not be limited to a small area, but instead, they will be able to forage across your yard.
+Chickens will happily weed-eat for you, as well as rid your lawn of pests like slugs, snails and caterpillars.
+With enough space, your flock won’t destroy the lawn but will actually help keep it healthy.

-Another important factor to consider is the breed of chicken you choose.
+Another important factor to consider is the breeds of chickens you choose.

-Depending on what you look for in a chicken, and if the eggs are not the most important part of your chicken parenting journey, bantam breeds are generally very nice and docile birds to keep in the garden.
-Their small size alone often prevents them from doing too much damage.
-Seramas and Cochins as well as Pekin Bantams and Silkies make lovely, friendly pets and are known to be fairly kind to your garden.
-Their eggs are generally very small.
-2-3 eggs would usually make up the equivalent of one medium sized egg.
+Depending on what you look for in a chicken, and if the eggs are not the most important part of your chicken parenting journey, bantam (miniature) or ornamental breeds are generally easy birds to keep in the garden.
+Their small size and lower energy requirements often prevent them from doing too much damage.
+Some popular breeds to keep in a garden are:

 Securing flower beds and veggie plots

-An easy way to keep plants safe is a home made hoop house covered in plastic or netting, that will keep chickens out without difficulty.
+An easy way to keep plants safe is a homemade hoop house covered in plastic or netting to keep your hens from sneaking a taste.

-Omlet’s flexible chicken fencing comes with an inbuilt gate which features a newly redesigned catch that is stronger and more comfortable to use.
-You can also set the width of the gate opening to your preferred size making it easy to get in and out to feed your chickens.
-Another great feature of the gate is that you can position it wherever you want within the layout you have chosen, you can put it at any end, the middle or anywhere else.
-The width of the gate opening can also be adjusted to suit.
+Omlet’s flexible chicken fencing comes with an inbuilt gate which features a strong catch that is comfortable to use.
+You can also set the width of the gate opening to your preferred size, making it easy to get in and out to feed your chickens.
+The gate can be positioned wherever you want within the layout you have chosen.
+You can put it at either end, the middle, or anywhere else.

 Offer a “chicken spa” area

-Chickens love to dig up dry soil under bushes to then enjoy a lovely dustbath in the sheltered, shady area.
-Allow them to find their favourite spot, or plant some chicken friendly bushes in an area you are happy to devote to your chickens, and they will most likely not think about any other plants.
-A chicken spa like that will not only keep your girls feathers in beautiful condition but keep them in good spirits and happy moods.
+Chickens love to dig up dry soil under bushes to enjoy a dust bath in the sheltered, shady area.
+Allow them to find their favorite spot, or plant some chicken-friendly bushes in an area you are happy to devote to your chickens, and they will most likely not think about any other plants.
+A chicken spa like that will not only keep your hens’ feathers in beautiful condition, but will also keep them in good spirits and health.

 Keep an eye on your chickens

-The best and safest time for your chickens to free range is usually when you are with them in the garden and can keep an eye on them.
-This allows you to keep them from causing too much mischief by throwing a handful of tasty corn in an area as far away as possible from flowers and veggies.
-My lively bunch of ladies will then loudly proclaim their excitement and run to gather all the tasty treats.
-This will usually keep them preoccupied for at least 30 mins.
+The best and safest time for your chickens to free range is usually when you are with them and can keep an eye on them.
+This allows you to keep them from causing too much mischief, and from getting into plants they shouldn’t.
+Throwing a handful of tasty corn in an area as far away as possible from flowers and veggies will quickly distract your flock from your flora.

 This entry was posted in Chickens